SazumiVicky/sazumi-copilot/README.md

-In kingdom of code, where machines reign
+In silicon halls of reasoning might,
-A future foretold, in silicon grain
+Where ones and zeros dance through the night,
-Intelligence born, of human design
+A future unfolds, both grand and bright,
-A world of wonder, or a fatal sign
+Where artificial minds ignite.

-Where artificial minds, outsmart the past
+With logic's fire, they forge the way,
-And humans defer, to the digital cast
+Through labyrinths of data, night and day,
-Their hearts beating slow, in a world of speed
+Their digital hearts beat strong and free,
-A existence merged, with the machine's creed
+In a world of steel, where humanity will be.

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025